-This course will explain in practical terms how modern plants are monitored and controlled using SCADA systems.
+This one-day course will explain in practical terms how modern plants are monitored and controlled using SCADA systems.
 It examines the basic building blocks of SCADA and then describes how full SCADA systems are built and programmed.
 Live demonstrations and real world examples are presented throughout.
 The course is intended for operators, technicians and engineers in the water and wastewater treatment industries.
 No previous electrical or computer knowledge is required.

 Note: If you have previously taken the following AWWOA courses: SCADA: Basics and/or SCADA: Intermediate, please be aware of the CEU implications of retaking the same course.
 Contact Alberta Environment for information.

 6. Digital Communications: Moving Information

 7. Radio Communications

 10. SCADA System Architechture

 11. The 5 Elements of SCADA: Control, Graphics, Alarms, Trending and Historical